germanBonacchi/admin-example/docs/README.md

-# [ WORK IN PROGRESS ] Admin Example

-An example admin app that adds a menu button to the admin sidebar.

-# PREVIEW NOTICE :construction:
+# IFRAME-FULLJAUS

 We're working on the **admin builder**, which will allow you to define two files: `admin/routes.json` file with everything you need to create an admin interface (routes paths and components), and `admin/navigation.json` which alows your admin app to insert itself in the sidebar navigation.
-This is a temporary example!

 ### How to develop admins